fitstek/week7_RPS/README.md

 Description
 =========

 * This was done as part of an exercise in the Javascript lesson.
-It is a implementation of the Rock-Paper_Scissors game.
+It is a implementation of the Rock-Paper-Scissors game.

 Technologies Used
 =========